tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:ValidationAssertion](https://rs.tdwg.org/bdqffdq/terms/ValidationAssertion)
 - Preferred Label: Validation Assertion
-- Definition: An assertion expressing the result of an implementation validating compliance with a a particular data quality need in a particular data resource.
+- Definition: An Assertion expressing the result of an Implementation validating compliance with a a particular DataQualityNeed in a particular DataResource.
 - SubClass Of: Assertion; ValidationConcept
-- Comments: The ValidationAssertion is a report level concept that describes the results of the execution of of a test that performs a ValidationMethod following some Specification to assess the validity of some data with respect to the Criteria of some Validation.
+- Comments: The ValidationAssertion is a Report layer concept (see Figure 3 in Veiga et al., 2017) that describes the results of the execution of of a test that performs a ValidationMethod following some Specification to assess the validity of some data with respect to the Criteria of some Validation.
 The ValidationAssertion concept in bdqffdq is expected to carry a a ResponseResult of COMPLIANT or NON_COMPLIANT.
 DQV(dr) = {dqv | dqv = < va, s, m, r >, va ∈ VA, s ∈ S, m ∈ M , r ∈ R ⋀ dr ∈ DR}
 - View in: [term-list](../list/bdqffdq/index.md#ValidationAssertion)